awsmine/aws-bootcamp-cruddur-2023/journal/week2.md

 pip install -r requirements.txt
 ```

-**3. run these commands to set these env var within our shell and our gitpod account.
+**3. run these commands to set these env var within our shell and our gitpod account**

 ```
 export ROLLBAR_ACCESS_TOKEN=""